coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 002.md

 Achille comes down to find Silver asleep in a chair, book half open.
 He's confused and asks if she's been here all night.
 Silver asks if it's morning, and it is, and so she says yes.
 She gets up and gets really awkward.
 Achille checks to make sure everything is okay, and then Silver takes her leave.
 # Soldos and Zimri
-[[Zimri]] comes out and finds Soldos, who tosses a leather ball to him.
+[[content/Archive/DM Blast to the Past/Player Characters/Zimri]] comes out and finds Soldos, who tosses a leather ball to him.
 Soldos says that this is something that will be helpful.
 He admits that Nymnar is a giant question mark: he will either be helpful and glad to be out of the cell, and if that's not the case, then Achille has his axe.
 Zimri asks about the ball and Soldos explains that Nymnar has a heart (as much as may disagree with it) and Soldos explains that this ball is connected to Nymnar's heart.
 Soldos explains that he hopes that Nymnar has changed and is better than he was, but if push comes to shove.
 He comments that Nymnar is a powerful necromancer and while he may have forgotten some of his power in the cell, he is still dangerous.
 Soldos admits that he would like for Nymnar to return and to have earned a room rather than a cell.

 Zimri asks what has happened to put Nymnar in prison, and Soldos asks if his father has not told him.
 Zimri says no, and Soldos says that it is not his story to tell, then.